PROFESSIONAL DEVELOPMENT

 The International Rhino Keeper Association (IRKA) has developed a program that will provide rhino keepers the opportunity to expand their knowledge and husbandry experience.
 This program has been designed to enable rhino keepers to work at other institutions to familiarize themselves with different management styles.

 The IRKA has selected facilities with different management styles to maximize the keepers’ potential for enhancing their expertise.
 It is the hope of the IRKA that the institutions participating in this program will take this opportunity to share their trials, tribulations, triumphs and successes with their professional colleagues.
-At this time, the hosting institutions are: Busch Gardens Tampa, Cincinnati Zoo & Botanical Gardens, The Wilds, Columbus Zoo and Aquarium, San Diego Zoo Safari Park, and Denver Zoo.
+At this time, the hosting institutions are: Oklahoma City Zoo, Potter Park Zoo, The Living Desert Zoo and Gardens, The Wilds, San Diego Zoo Safari Park, African Rhino Protection Initiative, White Oak Conservation Center, and Fossil Rim Wildlife Center.
 The concept of the program is quite simple, but we feel it is an invaluable tool for expanding the skills of rhino keepers by providing them the opportunity to work alongside their colleagues and learn the nuances of that institution’s husbandry practices.

 Approval process: